Lautaroef/digital-agency-landing/README.md

 I will provide the logo, color palette, and the content for the website.

-The template is also very easy to customize and you can change the colors, fonts, images, and text with just a few clicks of your mouse.
+The template is also very easy to customize and you can change the colors, fonts, images, and text with just a few clicks.

 ### Characteristics
 - Fully responsive and works on all devices.